zeugmaster/macadamia/README.md

 You can test it using [Testflight](https://testflight.apple.com/join/FteRYrAZ)

+Come join the discussion in the [Telegram channel](https://t.me/macadamiawallet)

 ### WARNING:
 This project is in the very early beta stages and propably contains bugs that can lead to a loss of funds.
 Please only experiment with amounts of sats you are ready to lose!